Song of Solomon (novel): Plot

 Robert Smith, an African-American insurance agent, jumps off a roof while trying to fly as a crowd of people gather to watch.
 The appearance of Smith on the roof causes a woman named Ruth Dead to go into labor.
 In the chaos that follows, the hospital admits her and she delivers her son, Macon Dead III—the first African-American child born in the hospital.
 Macon Dead III grows up stifled, alienated, and uninterested in his home life in Southside.
 Ruth is still breastfeeding him when he is four years old.
 One of her husband's employees witnesses this and nicknames the boy "Milkman".

-Milkman's relationship with his family is strained, particularly towards his father.
-As Milkman enters his teens, his aunt Pilate, a bootlegger and conjure woman, becomes a central figure in his life.
+Milkman's relationship with his family is strained, particularly towards his father, Macon Jr. As Milkman enters his teens, his aunt Pilate, a bootlegger and conjure woman, becomes a central figure in his life.
 For Milkman, Pilate becomes the first glimpse into his family's past.
-When they were younger, Pilate and Macon Jr. found a cave filled with bags of gold, but did not take it for fear of reprisals.
+Macon Jr. and Pilate grew up on the farm of their father, Macon Dead Sr. They witnessed their father's murder by whites who coveted his property.
+Fleeing his killers, Pilate and Macon Jr. found a cave filled with bags of gold, but did not take it for fear of reprisals.

 Milkman forms a sexual connection with his cousin Hagar, but later spurns her.
 Hagar becomes obsessed with him, attempting to kill him once a month, but never following through.

-Milkman mentions to his father, Macon, the heavy bag that hangs from the ceiling of Pilate's modest home.
+Milkman mentions to his father, Macon Jr., the heavy bag that hangs from the ceiling of Pilate's modest home.
 Pilate mentions that the bag contains her "inheritance."
-Thinking it must be one of the bags of gold from the cave, Macon sends Milkman and his friend Guitar to steal the bag from Pilate.
+Thinking it must be one of the bags of gold from the cave, Macon Jr. sends Milkman and his friend Guitar to steal the bag from Pilate.
 Milkman and Guitar succeed, but are arrested by the police after they discover the bag contains human bones.
-Macon and Pilate go to the police station to free the two young men.
+Macon Jr. and Pilate go to the police station to free the two young men.